 13+7 Personal Brand Examples from Creators & Entrepreneurs

-But matching your visuals to your brand personality can be tricky at first if you’ve never done it before.
-So let us show you a few very different visual personal brand examples to give you a good idea of how it’s done in practice.
+So let us show you a few very different personal brand examples (and some bonus, real-life personal brand statements too) to give you a good idea of how it’s done.
 And give you a little inspo for yours. 💅

 Personal brand examples you need to see

-We collected a variety of content creators and entrepreneurs with pretty different visual branding for you to browse.
-We’ll take a quick look at who they are, check their visual branding, and finish off with a takeaway tip.
+We collected a variety of content creators and entrepreneurs with pretty different personal brands for you to browse.
+We’ll take a quick look at who they are, check their branding, and finish off with a takeaway tip for when you're working on your personal brand.

 The best personal brand examples are unique.
 They stand out either in their visuals, overall mood, or even tone of voice.
 If the examples you’re looking at are too similar, you won’t learn much about how you can differentiate yourself with your brand.
 But if they can show you a good variety and different ways of communicating your brand (through colors, images, or words), then they’re doing their job.